 We believe that we can change those loops!
 Motivation needs to come from a positive emotion but can it be as simple as that?
 Instead of abolishing bad behavior through fear and guilt, let’s try to trigger good behavior in ourselves through smiles and giggles!

-That’s what brought me out of three years of diabetes ‘burnout’ and what we built into mySugr Logbook – the idea is that we should all get a pat on the back for making progress and for each and every goal we achieve!
+That’s what brought me out of three years of diabetes ‘burnout’ and what we built into the mySugr app – the idea is that we should all get a pat on the back for making progress and for each and every goal we achieve!
 Can an app instill a feeling of awesomeness?
 As my son puts it, “Yeah baby!”!